JOELTVA/case/README.md

 # case

-To start:
-    - Setup a virtualenv (python3) in venv
+To start: Setup a virtualenv (python3) in venv and install flask
-    - Install flask